![]() |

 Times have changed the way it used to look.
 In ancient times, the river was much wider, and dozens of tributaries flowed into it from both north and south.
 Those rivers are well known on their own -- and their names still lend their name to different areas in the city: The Fleet, The Walbrook, The Tyburn, and the River Westbourne among others.
 All these rivers now flow through pipes as part of London's extensive sewer system.
 There are still spots where some of these rivers pop up above ground, but for the most part they've become caged animals.

 Joseph Bazalgette and his modern sewer system helped narrow the Thames, and make it a faster flowing river than it once was.
-Through all of the changes in the river, through all of the fires and plagues, in good times and bad times, the river has stood as the thread that runs through the ancient city.
-It has seen it all.

 While in London, appreciate the river and it's history.
 Try to take a stroll along the South Bank at night if you can... the city opens up in front of you, and its negative image is illuminated along the length of the Thames.
 It's a sight you'll never forget.